atiyev/kin-technology-internship/TASK2/README.md

 5. I used `fetch()` to get all posts from the API.
 Afterwards, I used `map()` to output each user's email and name referring to their id, using `key={user_id}`
 6. I used `<ul>` and `<li>` tags for list rendering
 7. CSS was used only for text alignment

+## How to Run
+1. Navigate to the Task2 directory
+2. Install dependencies: `npm install`
+3. Start the development server: `npm run dev`
+4. Open your browser to the local URL shown in the terminal (usually `http://localhost:5173`)

+## Project Structure
+- `App.jsx` - Main React component with user fetching logic
+- `App.css` - Styling for the user list
+- `main.jsx` - React application entry point
+- Uses Vite as the build tool